hmchen47/DataScience/Stats/ProbStatsPython/01-Intro.md

     + maybe most of the complications where with patients older than 90 (and you are 35) ...

 + The colloquial meaning of probability
-  + the word 'probable' was used before 1650, but its meaning is not quantitative
+  + the word 'probable' used before 1650, but meaning not quantitative
-  + even today the words 'probable' and 'probably' have common use meanings that is qualitative, not quantitative
+  + today 'probable' and 'probably' commonly used as meanings w/ qualitative, not quantitative
   + Merriam Webster Dictionary - Probably
     + def: insofar seems reasonably true, factual, or to be expected; w/o much doubt
     + e.g., is probably happy; it will probably rain

 + A probable doctor
   + before 1660 it was common to say that someone is a 'probable doctor'
-  + it meant that the doctor was <span style="text-decoration: underline; font-weight: bold;">approved</span> by someone authority
+  + it meant that the doctor was <span style="text-decoration: underline; font-weight: bold;">approved</span> by some authority
   + at this time, in Europe, the authority was usually the church
-  + today MDs are approved by a board, after passing the board exams
+  + today MDs approved by a board, after passing the board exams

 + Combining evidence for Diagnosis
   + diagnosing a patient requiring combining pieces of information (see diagram)
   + most of the information uncertain (measurement error)
-  + difference pieces having different relevance
+  + different pieces having different relevance

     <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
       <a href="https://labtestsonline.org/articles/laboratory-test-reliability" ismap target="_blank">